 Watering is perhaps the “make or break” aspect of Peperomia Hope care.
 It’s closely linked with the potting soil you use.
 For this section, I am going to assume that you got the soil right, i.e. a 50/50 mix of organic and draining components.

 The test is when you water the pot, all the water should leave through the drain hole within seconds without bringing the soil along with it.

 If you get this right, then the next thing you can do is to adopt the top-soil touch test on a regular basis.
-Pinch the top one inch of the soil mix.
+Pinch the top 1 inch of the soil mix (2.5cm).
 If it feels dry and crumbly then that’s your watering day.

 For me, the cycle is once in three days in peak summers.
-As winters thickens, it gradually drops to 10 days or even 2 weeks.
-What I’ve observed is that as long as you grow Peperomia Hope away from direct harsh sunlight, it can take a bit of drought but it won’t tolerate water logging for very long.
+As winter thickens, it gradually drops to 10 days or even 2 weeks.
+What I’ve observed is that as long as you grow Peperomia Hope away from direct harsh sunlight, it can take a bit of drought but it won’t tolerate waterlogging for very long.

 The ideal temperature for Peperomia Hope care is between 65° and 75°F (18° – 24°C).
 It’s a moderate warmth loving plant with no frost tolerance.